reactjs/react.dev/content/docs/static-type-checking.md

 Reason is developed at Facebook, and is used in some of its products like Messenger.
 It is still somewhat experimental but it has [dedicated React bindings](https://reasonml.github.io/reason-react/) maintained by Facebook and a [vibrant community](https://reasonml.github.io/community/).

+## Kotlin

+[Kotlin](https://kotlinlang.org/) is a statically typed language developed by JetBrains.
+Its target platforms include the JVM, Android, LLVM, and [JavaScript](https://kotlinlang.org/docs/reference/js-overview.html).

+JetBrains develops and maintains several tools specifically for the React community: [React bindings](https://github.com/JetBrains/kotlin-wrappers) as well as [Create React Kotlin App](https://github.com/JetBrains/create-react-kotlin-app).
+The latter helps you start building React apps with Kotlin with no build configuration.

 ## Other Languages

 Note there are other statically typed languages that compile to JavaScript and are thus React compatible.
 For example, [F#/Fable](http://fable.io) with [elmish-react](https://fable-elmish.github.io/react).
 Check out their respective sites for more information, and feel free to add more statically typed languages that work with React to this page!